ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/security/authorization.md

 </Schema>
 </ExampleTabs>

-> ⚠️ Note: If multiple roles are specified, a user only has to match one of the specified roles, in order to be able to execute the resolver.
+> Warning: If multiple roles are specified, a user only has to match one of the specified roles, in order to be able to execute the resolver.

 [Learn more about role-based authorization in ASP.NET Core](https://docs.microsoft.com/aspnet/core/security/authorization/roles)